Internal

 Many of the peasants in France in the 1700s earned so little that they could barely feed their families

-The third estate also included the working people of the cities and a large and prosperous middle class made up chiefly of merchants, lawyers, and government officials
+The third estate also included the working people of the cities & a large & prosperous middle class made up chiefly of merchants, lawyers, & govt officials

 The third estate resented certain advantages of the first two estates

-The clergy and nobles did not have to pay most taxes
+The clergy & nobles did not have to pay most taxes

 The third estate, especially the peasants, had to provide almost all the country's tax revenue